MicrosoftDocs/power-automate-docs/articles/process-advisor-automation.md

 ---
 # Automation recommendation

 Process advisor automation recommendation feature helps you identify automation opportunities and guides you in automating your processes using Power Automate.

-The recommendation icon on the process map activity shows the automation opportunity.
+The blue recommendation icons on the process map activity shows the automation opportunities.

-To see the recommendations, select any of the blue dots.

 > [!div class="mx-imgBorder"]
 > ![Automation recommendation](media/automation-reco-dot.png "Automation recommendation")

 When you select **+Automate activities** in the menu at the top, you are shown the cloud flow connectors recommendations relevant to your process.

+By selecting **+Automate activities** you will be taken to Power Automate form desginer where you will see the connector recommendations for the activities in your process map.
+You can click and add the connectors to your flow to automate your process

 > [!div class="mx-imgBorder"]
 > ![Automate activities](media/automation-reco-2.png "Automate activities")